buppyio/bpy/doc/bpy.1.md

 # SYNOPSIS

 ``bpy`` is a tool for storing files securely on a remote server.
-Data is encrypted on the client without giving the server access to any of the decryption keys.
-This means the server cannot access any of the stored data, and any tampering will be detected by the client using cryptographic signatures.
+Data is encrypted and deduplicated by the client without giving the server access to any of the decryption keys.
+This means the server cannot access any of the stored data, and any data tampering will be detected by the client.

 # Getting started